chatter-social/Creeper/README.md

 ## Demo

 In this quick demo, I will explain how to write a basic program in Creeper that will display ten numbers of the Fibonacci sequence.
+I recommend using our Visual Studio Code extension while writing your program.
+You can get it [here](https://marketplace.visualstudio.com/items?itemName=Chatter.creeper-language).

 ```swift
 // Creeper program to display the first few numbers of the Fibonacci sequence